rymane/katacoda/python-project/step2.md

     assert result == -1
 </pre>

 Run the test and make sure it doesn't fail:

 `pytest`{{execute}}

+These test are set up to succeed and fail since we *know* that the code is correct, but what we usualy want to test is *if* the code is correct.
+Feel free to change some parts in the binarySearch file and run the tests to see if the change made the tests fail or not.